Spinal cord injuries: What injured workers in Georgia should know

 How are spinal cord injuries treated?

 Following accidents resulting in spinal cord injuries, those who are hurt often require emergency medical treatment.
 In such situations, the first steps are often to stabilize the spine, blood pressure and lung function.
 People may then undergo a series of tests to determine the extent of the damage.
 Since spinal cord injuries cannot be reversed, treatment may be aimed at controlling people’s symptoms and preventing additional damage.

 The costs of treating spinal cord injuries may add up quickly.
 In addition to needing emergency medical treatment, some people may require life-long medical care as a result of their ailments.
 For those who are injured on the job, their medical expenses may be covered by workers’ compensation benefits through their employers.

 Consult with a legal representative

 Suffering a spinal cord injury may profoundly affect the lives of workers and others in Georgia.
 Being off work for an extended period while they recover, or being left unable to return at all, may affect people’s ability to provide for themselves and their families.
 Therefore, those who have experienced such injuries may find it helpful to seek legal guidance.
-An attorney may explain their rights and help them understand their options for seeking financial compensation for their losses.
+A personal injury attorney in Fulton GA may explain their rights and help them understand their options for seeking financial compensation for their losses.